 Does Ginger Increase Breast Milk Supply?

 The use of ginger as a lactogenic food is prevalent in traditional medicine.
 However, there is mixed scientific evidence about its lactogenic effects (2)(4).
 According to research, ginger may work as a galactagogue for some breastfeeding women but may show no effect on others.
+However, every breastfeeding mom is unique and may react different to any potential galactagogue.
 If you wish to use ginger as a dietary supplement for lactation-related purposes, consult a lactation consultant.

 Does Ginger Affect The Flavor Of Breast Milk?